dpritesh2008-sys/program-1-b-/README.md

 <img width="551" height="235" alt="Screenshot 2025-10-19 184927" src="https://github.com/user-attachments/assets/123384be-2c53-45ee-b0fd-5b42111aa5ce" />

 RESULT:
-Thus the program to find whether the given number is positive or not is executed successfully.
+Thus the program to find whether the giv is positive or not is executed successfully.